Patrick Fagerberg: Savant syndrome and art career

 Fagerberg's artwork has been described as in living the realm of the sublime.
-Although abstract, its been said that his paintings seem to represent large scale, cosmical events.
+Although abstract, it's been said that his paintings seem to represent large scale, cosmical events.
 Dr Tacey A. Rosolowski, a PhD in Comparative literature and art critic, has said about Fagerberg's art: like Expressionist predecessors such as Still and Mark Rothko, Fagerberg approaches abstraction as an act of representing fundamental natural processes and moments of becoming.
 Artist Jeannine Cook has also talked about the positive effect that art had in the recovery process of Fagerberg.
 She wrote an extensive blog post about it, where she says:I think that artists (and those who become artists as the result of some traumatic experience) are incredibly lucky that they have a way to face and deal with the twists and turns of life that can be so devastating.

 Inventor

 Fagerberg holds a patent for the first electric vehicle to ever use an asymmetrical wheel placement.
 He decided to name his creation "The RodaSurf".
 RodaSurf's co-founder Starr Long, world renowned game developer, called this invention the "electric surfboards for the land".

 By taking a one-wheel and creating a snap and lock system onto a surfboard, they created, in 2020, a surfboard that can be ridden on the streets.
 The RodaSurf board is an accessory to the Onewheel XR electric skateboard.

 Fagerberg's street-surfing has been the subject of several press articles in Austin, Texas.
 He also appeared as a streetsurfer in the music video of the Austin-based hip-hop artist Reggie Lou, for his song Pinocchio.